butterymoney/book/molten/motivation.md

 ## Decentralised Autonomous Organisations

-- DAOs are a novel form of organisation, uniquely enabled by blockchains
+DAOs are a novel form of organisation, uniquely enabled by blockchains.

-- Through blockchains, DAOs proffer the benefits of coordinating labour and capital at scale without the downsides of centralisation, such as rent-seeking, corruption, collusion, single-point-of-failure, bureaucracy, and capture that undermine our existing institutions
+Through blockchains, DAOs proffer the benefits of coordinating labour and capital at scale without the downsides of centralisation, such as rent-seeking, corruption, collusion, single-point-of-failure, bureaucracy, and capture that undermine our existing institutions.

-- The components of an organisation include, but are not limited to:
+The components of an organisation include, but are not limited to:

 1. an **objective** or **purpose**
 2. a membership policy that produces a set of **members**
 3. an **allocation mechanism** (how the organisation allocates resources), e.g., capitalism, entrepreneurship
 4. a **governance mechanism** (how to update the organisation’s properties), e.g., democracy, board of directors, token-voting
 5. a **standardised store of value ****(how to represent the value of the organisation’s resources), e.g., currency, equity, tokens

-- DAOs, like other organisations, **compete for resources**, including labour and capital, and even land and raw materials in the case of Bitcoin, Helium, and CityDAO
+DAOs, like other organisations, **compete for resources**, including labour and capital, and even land and raw materials in the case of Bitcoin, Helium, and CityDAO.

-- DAOs **reallocate resources from lower productivity activities to higher productivity activities** to produce goods and services, from private to public
+DAOs **reallocate resources from lower productivity activities to higher productivity activities** to produce goods and services, from private to public.

-- Generally, many DAO proponents expect DAOs to outperform relative to traditional institutions in the provision of public, common, or club goods because these are the goods most prone to capture by a centralised entity, e.g. the state
+Generally, many DAO proponents expect DAOs to outperform relative to traditional institutions in the provision of public, common, or club goods because these are the goods most prone to capture by a centralised entity, e.g. the state.

-- It follows that, if Public Goods DAOs are a successful innovation, resources will flow from the State to DAOs and we will see an increase in the provision of public goods that do not suffer from centralisation issues
+It follows that, if Public Goods DAOs are a successful innovation, resources will flow from the State to DAOs and we will see an increase in the provision of public goods that do not suffer from centralisation issues.

 ## DAO Governance

 *DAO governance involves a network of participants coordinating, **without a centralised actor with privileged rights,** to make decisions in pursuit of some goal or outcome, and is formalised or defined under set of shared context(s), e.g. a geography, the law, a market, a cause, etc.*

-- DAOs, like other organisations, implement their own endogenous rulesets that govern all components and the interactions between them, such as the law in the case of nations, compensation, taxation, resource allocation, social choice, etc.
+DAOs, like other organisations, implement their own endogenous rulesets that govern all components and the interactions between them, such as the law in the case of nations, compensation, taxation, resource allocation, social choice, etc.

-- DAOs, like corporations and nations, are also governed by exogenous rulesets dictated by their environment such as the law in the case of corporations, market forces, international relations, physics, blockchain protocols, etc.
+DAOs, like corporations and nations, are also governed by exogenous rulesets dictated by their environment such as the law in the case of corporations, market forces, international relations, physics, blockchain protocols, etc.

-- Governance mechanisms are, therefore, the component of DAOs that mediates all components and the interactions between them.
-In particular, the translation of member preferences into decisions required for the DAO’s instantiation, the enforcement of its boundaries, and its continued operation in accordance with environmental rules, and in respect of competing rulesets, i.e. other DAO governance mechanisms
+Governance mechanisms are, therefore, the component of DAOs that mediates all components and the interactions between them.
+In particular, the translation of member preferences into decisions required for the DAO’s instantiation, the enforcement of its boundaries, and its continued operation in accordance with environmental rules, and in respect of competing rulesets, i.e. other DAO governance mechanisms.

-- A description of a DAO’s governance mechanism, including the set of functions and parameters under the mechanism’s control, all components, and the interactions between them would sufficiently describe the DAO such that a DAO’s governance mechanism could be considered the DAO itself
+A description of a DAO’s governance mechanism, including the set of functions and parameters under the mechanism’s control, all components, and the interactions between them would sufficiently describe the DAO such that a DAO’s governance mechanism could be considered the DAO itself.

 ## DAO Governance Models

 *Note: We recognise that token-voting, is democratic in nature but far from a democracy, however we will use the term democracy to adhere to convention in the broader literature*

-- Models
+Models include:

 - Direct Democracy
 - Representative Democracy
 - Reputation Voting
 - Republic-like

 ### **Direct Democracy**